 All those things can be dangerous if they get into the wrong hands.

 It’s important to make sure you follow basic data security practices when you’re looking for work.

-1. avoid open networks when performing job hunting activities
+1. job seekers should avoid open networks

 2. don’t include personal information on your resume or applications